-When clients present with reactive muscle guarding in combination with painful femoroacetabular joint restriction, I’ve found greater success by combining MAT with a specifically applied exercise program such as Paul Kelly’s new PhysioKinetix Training (PKT).
+When clients present with reactive muscle guarding in combination with painful femoroacetabular joint restriction, I’ve found greater success by combining MAT with a specifically applied exercise program.
 I believe that MAT is a great preparation for exercise therapy due to its effect on pain modulation, joint limitations, and muscle hypertonicity.
 Because MAT techniques use graded exposure stretching and gently articular mobilization to optimize joint lubrication and reduce neuromuscular tone, it’s the perfect combo for those suffering mild to moderate hip osteoarthrosis.
 Here’s an example of a simple, but effective femoroacetabular MAT routine for clients presenting with his osteoarthrosis pain and/or limited functional mobility.

 Hip mobilization for FAI

 - Therapist’s right arm snakes on the inside of client’s flexed knee and braces on his own arm

 - Therapist’s left hand contacts client’s right thigh

 - Therapist distracts and internally rotates client’s femur to barrier and client is asked to adduct the foot against therapist’s resistance to a count of five and relax

 - Therapist increases client’s internal femoral rotation restriction by repeating 3 to 5 times

 - Next the therapist flexes client’s hip toward her ipsilateral armpit to assess and treat her hip flexion restriction

 - Client is asked to gently push her knee into therapist’s body to a count of five and relax and therapist takes her hip to her next restrictive barrier

 Therapist repeats the same maneuver except this time the line of drive is toward her contralateral armpit